+/LOCATION=location

-/LOCATION=location /NOLOCATION
+/NOLOCATION

-The /LOCATION qualifier specifies the onsite location of the node.
-If there is no location, specify /NOLOCATION.
-By default, a node acquires the default location from the domain record.
+This qualifier specifies the location of the node, which is used when allocating volumes and drives.
+If not specified, or /NOLOCATION is specified, the default onsite location from the domain record is used as the node location.